thundering-silence/DEMU/README.md

 - Develop flash collateral swaps contract + UI

 Requires LPs on Dexes

 - Implement non-liquidating self-repaying loans (Alchemix style) with minimal interest rate
 - Allow for repaying loans directly by using collateral (flash repay)
 - Implement folding capabilities in order to increase exposure to an asset

 DEMU's codebase can also be used to

-- Implement the creation of synthetic assets (can be pegged to a single asset or an index)
+- Expand the variety of mintable stables to other currencies widely used in FX (GBP, JPY, ...)
-- Expand the variety of mintable stables to other fiat widely used in FX (GBP, JPY, ...)
+- Implement the creation of other synthetic assets either pegged to a single asset or to a basket of assets (index)

 Extras
--Create a FX-only DEX with extremely low slippage
+-Create a FX-only DEX with extremely low fees & slippage